What is a Good GMAT Score for Stanford Business School?

 Generally speaking, a good GMAT score is one that is equal to your target school’s median or average score.
 However, because all applicants are different, what constitutes a competitive GMAT score for Stanford varies from applicant to applicant, not only because factors such as GPA are taken into account, but also because business schools generally seek to form a diverse profile for the incoming class.

 Consequently, your direct competition is other applicants whose profiles are similar to yours.
-Certain applicants, such as people employed in investment management or consulting, are overrepresented in MBA applicant pools at some schools — we did indeed see that those two sectors were strongly represented in Stanford’s most recent incoming class.
+Certain applicants, such as people employed in investment and consulting, are overrepresented in MBA applicant pools at some schools.
+We did indeed see that those two sectors were strongly represented in Stanford’s most recent incoming class.
 Because people from those industries are generally overrepresented, they typically need to earn higher GMAT scores in order to stand out among their peers with similar backgrounds.

 Your direct competition is other applicants whose profiles are similar to yours.